16 Days Shimshal Pass Trek & Minglik Sar 6050m Climbing

 Optional Items

-• Stuff sacks of various sizes for storing of your used clothes.
+• Stuff sacks for used clothing.

-• Note book and pen for journal.
+• Notebook and pen for journaling.

-• Water purification tablets
+• Water purification tablets.

 Visa Guide